cap-ntu/baconian-project/docs/best_practice.rst

 In Baconian, the control flow of the experiments is delegated to an independent module ``baconian.core.flow.train_test_flow:Flow`` which is  an abstract class.
 The reason to do so is to improve the flexibility and extensibility of framework.
 Two typical flow are implemented.
-One is ``baconian.core.flow.train_test_flow:TrainTestFlow``, which corresponds to most of model-free algorithms pipeline, which is sampling-training-testing pipeline.
-Another one is ``baconian.core.flow.dyna_flow.py:DynaFlow``, which is the flow in Dyna algorithms [Sutton, 1992].
+One is ``baconian.core.flow.train_test_flow:TrainTestFlow``, which corresponds to the pipeline of most model-free algorithms, which is sampling-training-testing pipeline.
+The other one is ``baconian.core.flow.dyna_flow.py:DynaFlow``, which is the flow in Dyna algorithm [Sutton, 1992].

 .. note::
     Do get freaked out by the long list of parameters you need to initialize the flow!
-    This is caused by the fact that we want the flow to be fully configurable by users, currently we are working to simplify this module.
+    This is caused by the fact that we want the flow to be fully configurable by users, and currently we are working to simplify this module.

 Status Control
 -------------------------